tweag/python-monorepo-example/content/blog/2017-08-03-linear-typestates.md

 ---
-title: Encode state transitions in types <br>using linear types
+title: Encode state transitions in types  using linear types
 author: Arnaud Spiwack
 featured: yes
-tags: haskell, linear-types
+tags: [haskell, linear-types]
 ---

 At the time of [our first post on linear types][blog-post-one], we